anandha-abhay/interview_project/README.md

 ### Challenge #2
 This was not too bad of a challenge.
 The requirements were pretty clear, making TDD easy to practice.
 10/10 would work with this pretend product person again.

+### Challenge #3
+This was not too bad of a challenge.
+The requirements were pretty clear again, making TDD easy to practice... again.
+11/10 would work with this pretend product person again.
+I did have to go back and rethink how to validate an integer input.
+Rails really needs an ANGRY standard library for validating all sorts of input types.
+In some cases I find myself wanting to spit out error codes or rendering error pages instead of just .to_iing something and getting 0.